 Accurate Translations

 Ensure that each section and its corresponding timestamp are accurately translated into multiple languages.
-Use professional translation services to ensure linguistic and cultural accuracy.
+Use translation tools (most video knowledge base tools, such as Trupeer and Wowto, have this feature) for linguistic and cultural accuracy.
 Avoid relying solely on automated translation tools, which can be imprecise.

 User-Friendly Language Selection